Asymptotic symmetries of gravity in the gauge PDE approach: Boundary systems and asymptotic symmetries

 This gives a gPDE with boundaries $(E,Q,T[1]X,E_B,T[1]\cJ)$ which we refer to as \textit{asymptotically simple GR}.
 Here we keep using $Q$ to denote the homological vector field on $i^*E$ as well as on $E_B$ as these are restrictions of the initial $Q$ on $E$ to the respective submanifolds.
 Analogous systems for asymptotically-simple spacetimes are obtained by not imposing the Einstein equations.

 It is important to stress that if $D_a\Omega$ were nonvanishing everywhere in $i^*E$, functions $\Omega$ and $Q\Omega$ would be independent on $i^*E$ so that setting $\Omega=0$ and $Q\Omega=0$ can be understood as an equivalent reduction.
 However, $D_a\Omega \neq 0$ is imposed at $\Omega=0$ only so that it is better to regard~\eqref{gran-usl} as the boundary conditions determining asymptotically simple GR.
 In any case,~\eqref{gran-usl} effectively implements only minor restrictions on the moduli of solutions, which can be thought of as partial gauge conditions.
 Another remark is that, as we discussed in Section~\bref{sec:gpde-wb}, the total space $E$ can be extended to a manifold with corners by allowing $\Omega \geq 0$ everywhere.
 From this perspective $E_B$ can be identified with the respective corner provided one also excludes points where $D_a\Omega \neq 0$.

-As an (overcomplete) coordinate system on $i^*(E)$ we use coordinates on $E$ restricted to $i^*E$ seen as a submanifold in $E$.
-In particular, $\Omega$ in \eqref{gran-usl} is, strictly speaking, a restriction of the initial coordinate $\Omega$ to $i^*(E)$.
-In what follows we restrict ourselves to the local analysis and hence do not discuss global geometry of the space-time and its boundary.
+As an (overcomplete) coordinate system on $i^*E$ we use coordinates on $E$ restricted to $i^*E$ seen as a submanifold in $E$.
+In particular, $\Omega$ in \eqref{gran-usl} is, strictly speaking, a restriction of the initial coordinate $\Omega$ to $i^*E$.

 Taking into account constraints~\eqref{gran-usl} in $(i^{*}E,Q,T[1]\cJ)$ results in the boundary gPDE $(E_B,Q,T[1]\cJ)$.
 The overcomplete set of fiber coordinates can be obtained by restricting the coordinates from Proposition~\bref{prop:bulk-red} to $E_B$ and is given by